 About mapping and map projections

-Echoview needs sometimes to represent the three-dimensional world on your two-dimensional screen.
+Echoview is sometimes required to represent the three-dimensional world on your two-dimensional screen.
 This requires the use of geographic data and a system of mapping or projecting that data onto two-dimensional surfaces.
 This occurs in two distinct steps:

 This uses the 3D projection selected on the General page of the Scene Properties dialog box.